Shrugsy/use-immer-state/README.md

 - [setAutoFreeze](https://immerjs.github.io/immer/freezing/) - Enables / disables automatic freezing of the trees produces.
 By default enabled.

+- [current](https://immerjs.github.io/immer/current/) - Given a draft object (doesn't have to be a tree root), takes a snapshot of the current state of the draft

 - [original](https://immerjs.github.io/immer/original/) - Given a draft object (doesn't have to be a tree root), returns the original object at the same path in the original state tree, if present

 - castDraft - Converts any immutable type to its mutable counterpart.
-This is just a cast and doesn't actually do anything.
+This is just a cast and doesn't actually do anything

+- Draft - Exposed TypeScript type to convert an immutable type to a mutable type

 See the following links for more information on the immer API: https://immerjs.github.io/immer/api/